 Packard had a small auxiliary heater core in front of evaporator for a modest amount temperature control, but without a blend door temperature changes would have been slow and modest at best.
 Otherwise, the only way to control the temperature was to adjust the blower speed or crack open a window.
 Still, it beat sweating.

-The compressor was a two-cylinder inline design (as opposed to the axial arrangement of modern compressors), and looks very much like one you would see on a modern air compressor.
+The compressor was a two-cylinder inline design (as opposed to the axial arrangement of modern compressors), and looks very much like one you might see on a modern air compressor.
 Lacking an electromagnetic clutch, the compressor ran continuously whenever the engine was running.
 The only way to turn it off was to remove the drive belt from the compressor.
 All the refrigerant line were copper, which were easily damaged by engine motions and chassis flex.

 Owing to the high price (on top of an already expensive car) and limitations above, sales were predictably slow, especially outside of the south.
 This didn’t stop other auto manufacturers from getting in on the air conditioning business.
 Cadillac offered a system in 1941 (albeit without the auxiliary heater core), and Chrysler got on board in the abbreviated 1942 model year.

 As near as I can tell, all the prewar systems were built and installed by Bishop & Babcock in Cleveland, who apparently did not have an exclusive agreement with any single manufacturer for the technology.
 The compressor on the Cadillac system pictured below is clearly identical to the one in the 1940 Packard pictured above.

 Chrysler offered the system on the 1941 Crown Imperial and supposedly on the 1942 DeSoto, but due to the abbreviated 1942 model year, it is unclear whether any 1942 DeSotos were actually sold with air conditioning.
 My Google searches came up empty: All I could find the ad pictured below.
-However, it is clearly the same B&B system used by Packard and Cadillac.
+However, it was clearly the same B&B system used by Packard and Cadillac.